TiBeN/ia-mame/README.md

 I'm facing issues on some CHD collections (psx, saturn) due to version differences between the collection and the Mame executable.
 It is especially true if the delta of the version is high.
-(PSX CHDs will work great using Mame v0.161 but not with 0.170 for example)
+(PSX CHDs will work great using Mame v0.162 but not with 0.170 for example because of bios and softwarelist changes in between)

 Some screenshots
 ----------------